-Once the project opened, Kowal House befell a fate common to many low income housing projects: operating revenue did not meet initial projections.WSFSSH had counted on Section 8 rental subsidies to cover a sizable portion of tenants' rent, but federal spending on Section 8 did not rise as expected.
+Once the project opened, Kowal House befell a fate common to many low income housing projects: operating revenue did not meet initial projections.
+WSFSSH had counted on Section 8 rental subsidies to cover a sizable portion of tenants' rent, but federal spending on Section 8 did not rise as expected.
 Rental income fell short and was not enough to cover both operating expenses and loan payments.
-Choosing to continue operating the complex,WSFSSH allowed the initial construction loan to go unpaid.
+Choosing to continue operating the complex, WSFSSH allowed the initial construction loan to go unpaid.

 By the end of the LIHTC 15-year compliance period in 2002, the situation was serious.
 The lenders were unhappy that the cash flow from the property was insufficient to make full loan payments and frustrated that their short term construction loan had now been outstanding for almost 15 years.
 They wanted to be repaid.
 In addition, the 15-year tax credit compliance period was expiring, and the deal was structured such that the limited partnership would be closed out after 15 years.
-WSF-SSH needed to restructure the ownership of the property and negotiate with the tax syndicator, National Equity Fund (NEF), over the payable to forgive debt on the properties outright, especially since forgiving a mortgage decreases exit taxes, generating a capital gain for the private investors.
-However, in many cases, they were willing to renegotiate the terms of the debt in order to facilitate the restructuring of the property and the preservation of affordable units.
-These public debt renegotiations typically included the imposition of additional affordability restrictions or the extension of existing restrictions.
+WSF-SSH needed to restructure the ownership of the property and negotiate with the tax syndicator, National Equity Fund (NEF), over the payment of exit taxes from the project's substantial losses.
+To complicate the matter, the property needed improvements.
+Wheelchair accessibility changes, energy conservation measures, and the installation of a commercial kitchen to support a meals program were all required if WSF-SSH wanted to continue to effectively serve its target residents.